pyOpenSci/pyopensci.github.io/README.md

 Please test your changes locally prior to submitting a pull request (PR).

+### Want to build with new blog posts to be published in the future?

+If you are publishing a blog post with a date that is in the future, you can build the site locally using the `--future` option to view it as follows:

+`bundle exec jekyll serve --future`.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):